Solar-Punk-Ltd/comment-system/README.md

   });
 ```

-Function writeComment writes a comment to the next feed index.
-It needs to look up the latest feed index before writing.
+Function writeComment writes a comment to the next feed index and returns an UploadResult object.
+It needs to look up
-Function writeCommentToIndex writes a comment to the desired specific index.
+the latest feed index before writing.
+Function writeCommentToIndex writes a comment to the desired specific index and
+returns an UploadResult object.

 ### Reading